michel-gi/tekst_db/README.md

 1. Jobs are initiated for Windows, macOS, and Linux environments.
 2. All Python dependencies from `requirements.txt` are installed.
-3. PyInstaller builds executables for all five scripts on each operating system.
+3. PyInstaller builds executables for all four main scripts on each operating system.
 4. The built executables are uploaded as artifacts to a new GitHub Release.
 5. The release is automatically tagged with the current timestamp, making all cross-platform executables available as downloadable assets.